Contact

 Land register extract online - advantages, security and data protection

-An online application saves you time and effort, as you can submit the application from the comfort of your own home and don't have to go to the land registry or post office.
-It is also usually sent more quickly.
+An online application saves you time and effort because you can submit it conveniently at home and don't have to go to the land registry or post office.
+It is also often sent more quickly.

-Important: Only use an official or certified platform to apply for a land register extract online.
+However, it is important that you only use official or certified platforms to apply for the extract online and find out about land register entries.
 This will help you avoid dubious offers and possible attempts at fraud.
-To ensure that your data is treated securely and confidentially, you should make sure that the providers use common security standards such as SSL encryption.
+To ensure that your data is treated securely and confidentially, you should pay attention to common security standards such as SSL encryption.
+We will be happy to advise you if you are selling a property in Munich.

 What does a land register entry cost?